 Once again, Offaly GAA wish to extend deepest sympathy to Mr Kilmurray’s family and friends and we are all saddened at the loss of a true legend.

-By kenny Sun 4th Dec
+By Offaly PRO Sun 4th Dec